-- 1. Examiner will set total of NINE questions comprising TWO questions from each unit and ONE compulsory question of short answer type covering whole syllabus. - 2.
-The students are required to attempt FIVE questions in all, ONE question from each unit and the compulsory question. - 3.
-All questions carry equal marks.
+1. Examiner will set a total of NINE questions comprising TWO questions from each unit and ONE compulsory question of short answer type covering whole syllabus.

+2. The students are required to attempt FIVE questions in all, ONE question from each unit and ONE compulsory question.

-BOOKS RECOMMENDED
+RECOMMENDED BOOKS